 10. Proxy Manager

 The Bright Data proxy manager is designed with developers in mind.
 It allows for whitelisting/blacklisting IPs, getting request logs (useful for debugging), and setting up custom rules.

 Bright Data’s proxy browser works with Chrome, Firefox, and Microsoft Edge.
 It allows you to change your location quickly as well as the type of proxy network used (datacenter, residential, etc.).

 If you’d rather not build your own web scraper or use the web scraping tools, you can request datasets directly from Bright Data.
-Bright Data can give you up to date information updated on a schedule.
+Bright Data can give you up-to-date information updated on a schedule.
 Sites you can get data from include Amazon, Craigslist, Google Maps, Airbnb, Yahoo Finance, and many more.
 You can even enter a custom domain to get data from.

 Bright Data Pros and Cons

-While Bright Data has many pros going for it that may entice you to choose it, there are also a cons you may want to consider before making the leap.
+While Bright Data has many pros going for it that may entice you to choose it, there are also cons you may want to consider before making the leap.
 Here’s a look at both sides of the coin.